 - With IRV, voters only need to vote once.
 This saves time and money.
 Plus, it ensures that more than 50% of the voters have voted for the winner.

-- Currently, our over seas military use an instant runoff ballot.
+- Currently, our overseas military and absentee voters can use an instant runoff ballot.

 - Everyone loves a good competition: more choices means that we can more easily find a candidate who represents our will.

 - Since voters can rank their choices on a single ballot, we can vote for the best candidate with the best ideas instead of voting strategically.
 Ranking back up choices increases the likelihood that a candidate you support ultimately wins.

 Promotes Majority Support